Aprea Therapeutics Announces P - GuruFocus.com

 DOYLESTOWN, Pa., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Aprea Therapeutics, Inc. ( APRE) (“Aprea”, or the “Company”), a biopharmaceutical company focused on developing novel synthetic lethality-based cancer therapeutics targeting DNA damage response (DDR) pathways, today announced it has commenced an underwritten public offering of shares of its common stock.
-All shares of common stock in the offering are to be sold by Aprea.
-In addition, Aprea intends to grant the underwriter in the offering a 30-day option to purchase up to an additional 15% of the shares of common stock offered in the offering at the public offering price, less underwriting discounts and commissions.
-The offering is subject to market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+22, 2023 (GLOBE NEWSWIRE) -- Aprea Therapeutics, Inc. ( APRE) (“Aprea”, or the “Company”), a biopharmaceutical company focused on developing novel synthetic lethality-based cancer therapeutics targeting DNA damage response (DDR) pathways, today announced the pricing of its previously announced underwritten public offering of 1,050,000 shares of its common stock at a public offering price of $5.25 per share.
+Gross proceeds from the offering, before deducting underwriting discounts and commissions and estimated offering expenses, are expected to be approximately $5.5 million before deducting underwriting discounts and commissions and estimated offering expenses.
+In addition, Aprea has granted the underwriter a 30-day option to purchase up to an additional 157,500 shares of common stock.

+The net proceeds received from the public offering will enable the Company to continue developing its clinical asset, ATRN-119, its pre-clinical asset ATRN-W1051 and for general corporate purposes.

-Maxim Group LLC is acting as sole book-running manager of the proposed offering.
+Maxim Group LLC is acting as sole book-running manager for the offering.

 The public offering is being made pursuant to an effective shelf registration statement on Form S-3, as amended (File No. 333-250041), previously filed with the U.S. Securities and Exchange Commission (SEC) on November 12, 2020 and declared effective on November 30, 2020.
 The securities may be offered only by means of a prospectus.
-A preliminary prospectus supplement and the accompanying prospectus relating to and describing the terms of the public offering will be filed with the SEC, will form a part of the effective registration statement and will be available on the SEC’s website at www.sec.gov.
-When available, copies of the preliminary prospectus supplement and accompanying prospectus relating to the public offering may also be obtained by contacting Maxim Group LLC, at 300 Park Avenue, 16th Floor, New York, NY 10022, Attention: Prospectus Department, or by telephone at (212) 895-3745 or by email at [email protected]
+A preliminary prospectus supplement and the accompanying prospectus relating to and describing the terms of the public offering have been filed with the SEC, will form a part of the effective registration statement and will be available on the SEC’s website at www.sec.gov.
+Before you invest, you should read the preliminary prospectus supplement and accompanying prospectus, together with the information incorporated therein, for more complete information about Aprea and the proposed offering.
+The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.
+When available, copies of the final prospectus supplement and accompanying prospectus relating to the public offering may also be obtained by contacting Maxim Group LLC, at 300 Park Avenue, 16th Floor, New York, NY 10022, Attention: Prospectus Department, or by telephone at (212) 895-3745 or by email at [email protected].

 This press release does not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.